 On the Better app, someone made an interesting observation: This kind of gift could be great for someone who suffers from anxiety or panic attacks, because it's a good grounding exercise.

-I asked on social media and on my free Better app, and some additional ideas included:
+I asked on social media, and some additional ideas included:

 - Sight: Pocket games (those little handheld diversions), a plant, the Rainbow Twirler (this was a hack in episode 225), an art book, Lovepop card, a puzzle, Spirograph, binoculars, a framed personal photo, a book of fun postcards, LBell Night Light Projector (my daughter Eleanor loves this projector)